carbon-io/carbond/docs/guide/collections.rst

 .. toctree::

-Carbond :js:class:`~carbond.Collection`\s provide a high-level abstraction for defining :js:class:`~carbond.Endpoint`\s that behave like a collection of resources.
-When you define a :js:class:`~carbond.Collection` you may define the following operation handler methods:
+Carbond :js:class:`~carbond.collections.Collection`\s provide a high-level abstraction for defining :js:class:`~carbond.Endpoint`\s that behave like a collection of resources.
+When you define a :js:class:`~carbond.collections.Collection` you may define the following operation handler methods:

 - ``insert(objects, context, options)``
 - ``find(context, options)``